 On the Phenomenon of Bullshit Jobs | Strike!
 Magazine Ever had the feeling that your job might be made up?
 That the world would keep on turning if you weren’t doing that thing you do 9-5?
 David Graeber explored the phenomenon of bullshit jobs for our recent summer issue – everyone who’s employed should read carefully… On the Phenomenon of Bullshit Jobs by David Graeber.
 In the year 1930, John Maynard Keynes predicted that, by century’s end, technology would have advanced sufficiently that countries like Great Britain or the United States would have achieved a 15-hour work week.
+There’s every reason to believe he was right.
 Why did Keynes’ promised utopia – still being eagerly awaited in the ‘60s – never materialise?
 So what are these new jobs, precisely?
 These are what I propose to call “bullshit jobs.”
 It’s as if someone were out there making up pointless jobs just for the sake of keeping us all working.
 The answer clearly isn’t economic: it’s moral and political.
-I think this is actually a pretty accurate description of the moral dynamics of our own economy.
+This is a profound psychological violence here.
+Pick up your copy of STRIKE!

 Bjarne Stroustrup - The Essence of C++: With Examples in C++84, C++98, C++11, and C++14 | GoingNative 2013 C++11 is being deployed and the shape of C++14 is becoming clear.
 This talk examines the foundations of C++.
 What is essential?
+What sets C++ apart from other languages?
+How do new and old features support (or distract from) design and programming relying on this essence?
 I focus on the abstraction mechanisms (as opposed to the mapping to the machine): Classes and templates.
 Type safety and resource safety are key design aims for a program.